Davtax/arXiv-sorter/README.md

   The default value is the current directory (`./`).
 - `--abstracts` or `-a`: Specify the directory where the abstracts are located.
   The default value is the `abstracts` folder in the current directory (`/abstracts`).
-- `--time` or `-t`: Specify the terminal closing time in seconds.
-  The default value is 3 seconds.
 - `--final` or `-f`: Remove the final time stamp from the markdown file.
 - `--update` or `-u`: Check if there is a new version of the program available in GitHub, and update the program if true.